SiffrinSuffrin/Circl/README.md

 Arrays are stupid.
-What if you could address them circularly?
+What if you could address them circularly? (also a "true" von-neuman architecture langauge)

 A half silly, half serious code golfing language.
 Produced by 70% human tears, and 30% googling "how do i do x in python" and copy pasting the best result